geopm/geopm/integration/tutorial/iogroup/README.md

 5. Run with geopmread and geopmwrite
 ------------------------------------

+First set up the example control file with the value 43.21:

+    $ echo 43.21 > /tmp/geopm_example_control.$(id -u)

+If this step is skipped then the TMP_FILE_CONTROL will not be available.

 Running `geopmread` with no arguments will print out a list of all signals on the platform.
 The new signals from ExampleIOGroup should now appear in this list.
 The values can be read using the signal name